-Migrating an Aviatrix Global Transit Network to Next Gen Transit for AWS¶
+Migrating an Aviatrix Transit Network to AWS Transit Gateway (TGW)¶

 This document assumes that you have deployed an Aviatrix Global Transit Network solution with Aviatrix Transit Gateway and VGW.

 The following steps provide instructions to migrate a live Aviatrix Global Transit deployment to AWS Transit Gateway using Aviatrix TGW Orchestrator.